-Male, aged 59, Malaysian, is the Non-Independent Non-Executive Director of the Company.
-Mr. Kong is a member of the Audit and Risk Management Committee.
-He was appointed to the Board on 1 March 2011.
-He is a member of the Malaysian Institute of Accountants, graduated with a Bachelor of Accounting (Honours) degree from the University of Malaya in 1988.
-Subsequently, he joined KPMG Peat Marwick, an international accounting firm, until 1992 where his exposure include audit of a wide range of industries, corporate restructuring, acquisition audit and other special assignments.
+Male, aged 60, Malaysian, is a Non-Independent Non-Executive Director of the Company appointed to the Board on 1 March 2011.
+He is also a member of the Audit and Risk Management Committee.
+Mr. Kong is a member of the Malaysian Institute of Accountants, graduated with a Bachelor of Accounting (Honours) degree from the University of Malaya in 1988.
+He joined KPMG Peat Marwick, an international accounting firm, until 1992 where his exposure includes audit of a wide range of industries, corporate restructuring, acquisition audit and other special assignments.

-Mr. Kong also sits on the board of LBI Capital Berhad, a company listed on the Main Market of Bursa Malaysia Securities Berhad, as an Executive Director.
-He also holds directorships in several other private limited companies.
-Mr. Kong does not have any family relationship with any Director and/or major shareholder nor have any conflict of interest with the Company and does not hold any shares in the Company and its subsidiary companies.
+Mr. Kong also sits on the board of LBI Capital Berhad, a company listed on the Main Market of Bursa Malaysia Securities Berhad ("Bursa Securities"), as an Executive Director.
+He also sits on the board of ES Ceramics Technology Berhad and SSF Home Group Berhad, companies listed on the ACE Market of Bursa Securities, as Independent Non-Executive Director.
+He holds directorships in several other private limited companies.
+Mr. Kong does not have any family relationship with any Director and/or major shareholder nor any conflict of interest with the Company and does not hold any shares in the Company or in its subsidiary companies.
 He has not been convicted of any offence within the past five (5) years other than traffic offences, if any, as well as any public sanction or penalty imposed by the relevant regulatory bodies.

-Mr. Kong attended all four (4) Board meetings held during the financial year ended 31 March 2023.
+Mr. Kong attended all four (4) Board meetings held during the financial year ended 31 March 2024.